Lambda runtimes - AWS Lambda

 Runtime deprecation policy

-After a runtime is deprecated, Lambda no longer applies security patches to that runtime, and functions using that runtime are no longer eligible for technical support.
+After a runtime is deprecated, AWS may no longer apply security patches or updates to that runtime, and functions using that runtime are no longer eligible for technical support.
+Such deprecated runtimes are provided ‘as-is’, without any warranties, and may contain bugs, errors, defects, or other vulnerabilities.

 Important